minprog/app-studio/10 Design/10 Week 1/10 Content.md

 4. List examples of needs that could be fulfilled for different market segments served by this app.
 Have a look at competing apps to come up with needs that may not be fulfilled by the app you chose.

-5. Prepare one discussion question about the chapters above.
+5. Prepare and submit one discussion question about the chapters above.
 We will discuss some of these in class.

 Aim for ~100-150 words per answer.